-- 3.19 Looking more widely than just those who are unemployed the DWP also provide statistics on their main out-of-work benefits.
-These include the Jobseekers Allowance as well as Employment Support Allowance and Incapacity Benefits, lone parents and others on income related benefits. - 3.20 This measure shows that the proportion of working age benefit claimants claiming main out-of-work benefits has been similar in Bakewell and across the Derbyshire Dales district during the period 2005-2015.
-It has been much lower than the rate across Derbyshire and that experienced nationally.
-In May 2015, 5.1% of working age residents were claiming main out-of-work benefits in Bakewell, this compares to 5.0% across the Derbyshire Dales district.
-Whereas, in the D2N2 LEP area the rate was 9.9% which was higher than the national rate of 9.2%.
+- 3.19 Looking more widely than just those who are unemployed, the DWP also provide statistics on their main out-of-work benefits.
+These include the Jobseekers Allowance as well as Employment Support Allowance and Incapacity Benefits, lone parents and others on income related benefits. - 3.20 This measure shows that the proportion of working age benefit claimants claiming main out-of-work benefits has been similar in Bakewell and across the Derbyshire Dales District during the period 2005-2015.
+The proportion has been much lower than the rate across Derbyshire and that experienced nationally.
+In May 2015, 5.1% of working age residents were claiming main out-of-work benefits in Bakewell, which mirrors the 5.0% across the Derbyshire Dales district as whole but is considerably lower than the 9.9% in the D2N2 LEP area and national rate of 9.2%.